 REAL ALCÁZAR DE SEVILLA

 After that, you can make your way to Real Alcázar de Sevilla, a UNESCO World Heritage site (where some parts of Game of Thrones were filmed).
-Try to make your schedule in a way that you are visiting on a Monday, when the entrance is just 1€ after 6:30 PM.
-No matter if you pay a full ticket (11€) or the Monday one, you still need to book it in advance on their website.
+Try to make your schedule a way that you are visiting on a Monday when the entrance is just 1€ after 6:30 PM.
+No matter if you pay for a full ticket (11€) or the Monday one, you still need to book it in advance on their website.

 Allow yourself at least 2 hours to get lost in the beautiful gardens of the palace (for Game of Thrones fans – the water gardens of Dorne).
 I visited Alcázar with a friend I made in the hostel and it was so much fun!